How Driveline Gets Results

-- We train serious athletes who do not need to be reminded to consume sufficient protein, get enough sleep, or come in on time.
+- We train serious athletes.
+Serious athletes do not need to be reminded to consume sufficient protein, get enough sleep, or come in on time.

-- It is your responsibility to not throw at high intent on your recovery days simply “because you feel good.”
+- It is your responsibility to not train at high intent on your recovery days simply “because you feel good.”

 - It is your responsibility to sign up for sessions that fit within your schedule.

-- Driveline does not strive to create a relationship where the athlete is codependent on us as a coach.
+- We do not strive to create a relationship where the athlete is codependent on us as a coach.
 We seek to be a bridge for dedicated athletes to learn how to own their careers and their results.

 This Is Not for Everyone

-You can expect us to test everything we present you with and hold ourselves to the standard of being the best pitching training program.
-Athletes fly from all over the country and work terrible jobs to train here for months at a time.
+You can expect us to test everything we present you with and hold ourselves to the standard of being the best hitting training program.
+Athletes fly from all over the country to train here for months at a time.

 We don’t guarantee results.
-Most who train here get better, although some do not.
+Most who train here get better.
+Some have not.
 We work every day to ensure that our athletes get better results, but we do not offer a silver bullet.
 If you are comfortable with the risk and work required to get better, we want to help you train.

 Training at Driveline Baseball requires a mind willing to think, not blindly accept the answers handed down from a coach who “knows everything.”
 Trainers at Driveline Baseball will be the first to tell you if they don’t know.
 Complexity and unknown factors are things we embrace here.